 Applying from Overseas

-If you're applying for a position at Durham University and you currently live overseas, the following page will help you find out the information you'll need to make a move to Durham.
+If you're applying for a position at Durham University and you currently live overseas, the following pages aim to provide guidance and support regarding immigration and eligiblity to work.

-The Living around the University page provides a useful guide to living and working in the region.
+The Living around the University - <CHANGE TO NEW LINK ONCE PAGE IS LIVE> page provides a useful guide to living and working in the region.

 You might also find useful the independent website for international staff moving to UK Universities.